hmakholm/smhasher/src/LongNeighborTest.md

 time by decreasing `MAXMSGBYTES` so it corresponds to just a few (say, three) input blocks.

-The three `MAXRANGE_xDELTA` constants control how many _bits_ from the end of the message will be considered for constructing 1-, 2- or 3-bit deltas.
+The three `MAXRANGE_xDELTA` constants control how long a distance in _bits_ from the end of the message will be considered for constructing 1-, 2- or 3-bit deltas.

 The default value for `MAXRANGE_1DELTA` is effectively infinity.